vishnupriyal-24/StreamPulse/README.md

 - **Spark job killed and restarted** (`Ctrl+C` on `spark_anomaly.py` while the simulator kept producing, left down for ~30s, then restarted): on restart, the pipeline processed a visible burst of backlogged events before settling back into its normal per-batch rate — consistent with resuming from its checkpointed Kafka offset and catching up on everything the simulator produced while it was down, rather than skipping that data or reprocessing from the beginning.

 ---

-## Known limitations

-- Running in Spark local mode on a single VM, not a true multi-node cluster — "parallelism" testing here means local shuffle partitions, not distributed workers.
-- Structured Streaming queries don't auto-restart on crash; a production deployment would need a supervisor (systemd, Kubernetes) to restart a failed query automatically.
-- The ML anomaly threshold was tuned empirically against simulated data, not validated against real-world labeled anomalies — a genuine production system would need a proper evaluation set.
-- Redis TTL (1 hour) means a device that stops sending events silently disappears from `/devices` rather than being explicitly marked offline.
-- No authentication on the API or dashboard — fine for a local demo, not production-ready as-is.

 ---